Crayon Shin-chan: The Legend Called: Dance! Amigo!: Plot

 At a restaurant, the 3 teachers of Futaba Kindergarten discuss about the plans for the upcoming annual sports day event.
 Miss Matsuzaka suggests samba dance, which Miss Yoshinaga & Miss Ageo dismiss off.
 Late at night, when an inebriated Miss Yoshinaga was walking alone, she is ambushed by an entity lurking in the dark resembling her.

 The next day, Shinchan is late as usual & cracks some very crude & crass off-color toilet jokes while indulging in mooning (like his usual self) towards Miss Yoshinaga but surprisingly she isn't put off from Shinchan's age-inappropriate antics, which surprises Misae.
 She even suggests to the Principal Takakura to include samba for the upcoming event, surprising Miss Matsuzaka.

 At the school, Masao looks disturbed, saying that Ai has started to refer to him affectionately (which is unusual because she was besotted with Shinchan & whenever Masao tried to attract her attention, Ai would insult his attempts in plainsight).
 Masao is convinced that this Ai isn't real, but a body double.
 Bo then discusses about the urban legend of the doppelganger & tells the group about rumours circulating in Kasukabe city about people visiting a newly opened shopping mall being replaced by their doppelgangers.
 Initially the children dismiss this off, but Kazama observes that Miss Yoshinaga doesn't reacts at all to being pinched under her feet by a thumbtack that had fallen inside one of her shoes.
 At his house Kazama's mom is dancing to the tune of samba all alone by herself (which is very unusual for her).
 Kazama, unable to grasp the fact that his mother is not the real person, cries out loudly about it.
 Kazama's mom consoles him while her face gets twisted into a ghastly sight (which isn't noticed by him).
 In Shinchan's house, the family discusses about the same rumour while watching the live broadcast of a samba festival at Santa Monica.

 The next day, the family visit the shopping mall in question.
-Hiroshi has a glance of his doppleganger, while Misae sees her doppleganger roaming around with a doppleganger Himawari.
+Hiroshi has a glance of his doppelganger, while Misae sees her doppelganger roaming around with a doppelganger Himawari.
 This doppelganger Misae tries to take away Shinchan by luring him with the promise of buying him chocolates, but an unknown beautiful woman (whom Shinchan had befriended at the mall after being besotted with her physical beauty) saves him & indulges in physical combat with her.
 She violently throws off the doppelganger Misae against the shelves, which causes her limbs to twist like soft tissue.
 This doppelganger Misae then flees the spot.
-Hidden inside the mall, a group of masked people in black capes dispose of the doppleganger/clone by making it explode like firecracker.
+Hidden inside the mall, a group of masked people in black capes dispose of the doppelganger/clone by making it explode like firecracker.
 Shinchan's family, who didn't witness the fight, were visibly troubled at the sight of their body doubles & quickly get out from there.